beanguap/Web-Scraping-Selenium/README.md

 # Web-Scraping-Selenium
-Wanted to practice my ability to create a web based program that can scrape images from Google images.
-This program used Selenium to automatically scape images off of Google images using the Chrome driver.
+This Python project, built with Selenium, allows for effortless web scraping of images from Google using a Chrome driver.
+By automating the search and download process, users can quickly collect large amounts of visual data for use in various applications, from machine learning to graphic design.
+Streamline your image search with this powerful and intuitive tool.